 From 1 April 2018, HEFCW are responsible for managing the specific designation process, including processing applications and the ongoing monitoring of providers who have had courses specifically designated by the Welsh Ministers prior to this date.
 HEFCW will also advise the Welsh Ministers on whether or not to award specific course designation.

-The list of specifically designated courses for 2021 to 2022 academic year is currently under review and will be updated shortly.
+The list of specifically designated courses for 2023 to 2024 academic year as of 17th August 2023 is listed below.

-Specific Designation of Undergraduate Courses, Postgraduate courses and Postgraduate Courses for the Purposes of Disabled Students’ Allowances
+Specific Designation of Undergraduate Courses, Postgraduate courses and Postgraduate Courses for the Purposes of Disabled Students’ Allowance

 Please note that specific designation only applies to eligible students who meet the residency criteria for Wales.
 Institutions wishing to apply for courses to be designated for eligible students ordinarily resident in: